 FluentStream delivers innovative phone technology, allowing businesses to advance themselves in their industry.
 Based in Denver, Colorado, FluentStream has been servicing businesses all around the country.

-Founded in 2006, Jive Communications offers Hosted VoIP and Unified Communications for businesses and institutions.
-Jive Core has a cloud-based platform that provides support for hosted communication needs.
+GoToConnect by Jive offers VoIP and unified communications for businesses and institutions.
+The company uses a cloud-based platform that provides support for hosted communication needs.

 8x8 operates in more than 150 countries, serving some 40,000 customers worldwide.
 The company's range of business services includes a cloud-based contact center that can improve customer experiences and relationships.

-Service providers offer varying pricing structures.
-These can vary in duration, some prices require a year-long commitment, but others are month-to-month or by unlimited vs. metered minutes of use.
+VoIP service providers offer varying pricing structures.
+These can vary in duration.
+Some prices require a year-long commitment, but others are month-to-month or by unlimited vs. metered minutes of use.

 - Metered based pricing: You'd prefer a metered, usage-based pricing scheme where many phones are lightly used; say, where conference room phones are common, or where most business communication tends to be email or inter-office.
 You might also prefer metered pricing when your phone usage has seasonal spikes and valleys.

-Calls to overseas locations of your business make a great case for getting those remote workers on your system, even if they only use soft phones (VoIP applications) on desktop or mobile for interoffice calling.
+- Overseas calling: Calls to overseas locations of your business make a great case for getting those remote workers on your system, even if they only use softphones (VoIP applications) on desktop or mobile for interoffice calling.
 Remember, on-net is free.

 Businesses need their phones to do a lot more than just ring and take messages.
-They may need to help callers find the right extensions, play hold music, attach voice messages to email inboxes and conference three or three hundred people into one call.
-They may even need CRM integration - i.e., pop up a screen of salesforce.com information or Google contact on the desktop of the person getting the call in the style of call center agents.
-They might even perform simple IVR tasks, such as we use to check credit card balances.
+They may need to help callers find the right extensions, play hold music, attach voice messages to email inboxes and conference 100 people into one call.
+They could need CRM integration, such as to have the ability to pop up a screen of salesforce.com information or Google contact on the desktop of the person getting the call in the style of call center agents.
+They might even perform simple interactive voice response (IVR) tasks.
 These features typically come bundled; check the plans' side-by-side feature grids on their websites.

-- Speech-recognizing auto attendant: Even very small businesses can project very large impressions by making use of a speech-enabled auto attendant, which dials by spoken name as well as "first three letters of the last/first name."
+- Speech-recognizing auto attendant: Even very small businesses can project very large impressions by making use of a speech-enabled auto attendant, which dials by spoken name as well as the first three letters of the last/first name.

-- Conferencing: Often an à la carte feature, conferencing for a maximum number of participants is often included in a business VoIP package.
-The same goes for conference recording, video or desktop and file sharing collaboration features.
+- Conferencing: Often an à la carte feature, conferencing for a maximum number of participants is often an option in a business VoIP package.
+The same goes for conference recording, video or desktop, and file sharing collaboration features.

 - CRM integration: CRM integration can work in two directions: outbound, by enabling users to dial out to a contact by clicking on his CRM record, and inbound, by presenting a salesforce.com, SugarCRM or other CRM package's customer record simultaneously with the voice or video call.
 This brings the caller's info front and center as the agent takes the call for personal, efficient customer service.
 More advanced and extra-cost call/contact center features include automatic call distribution, finding the "next available agent" in an assigned pool to take calls or automatically routing calls by caller's language or intent.
 VoIP's location-independence allows these agents to be scattered around the country and Canada, forming today's "virtual" call center.

 - Mobile extensions/apps: Business phone services typically have Android and iOS "softphone" versions of their extensions, giving employees' smartphones all the functionality of the smartphone extensions on their PCs or the hardware phones on their desks.
-In fact, today's employee lives in a "mobile first" telecom world, so make sure her business extension fits in her pocket.
 You might even save the cost of desk phones.
 These mobile VoIP apps, where Wi-Fi is available, also save on cellular plans or roaming policies that charge by the minute.

-- Web site integration: Some VoIP services include a click-to-call button that business subscribers can put on their websites, initiating calls between browsing customer and customer service agent.
+- Web site integration: Some VoIP services include a click-to-call button that business subscribers can put on their websites, initiating calls between a browsing customer and a customer service agent.